top of page

 Myrthe Vinck, b.
 1991, Belgium.

-Her creative process is defined by curiosity and experimentation, embracing the unexpected to uncover connection and meaning.
-She explores the tension between movement and stillness, presence and absence—capturing moments that embody these contrasts.
-At its core, her practice reflects a personal search for meaning, navigating the space between perception and emotion.
+Guided by curiosity and experimentation, she embraces the unexpected to uncover meaning.
+She explores the tension between movement and stillness, presence and absence, capturing moments that hold these contrasts.
+Through her work, Myrthe seeks quiet dialogue between viewer and image, memory and imagination, while nurturing a sense of intimacy, wonder, and play.

 vimeo account: